What to do with an old or beyond-repair coffee maker

 Some coffee lovers dispose of their coffee machines for a few dollars.
-Others pack them for gifting, and there are those who follow their state, cities, or towns guidelines on disposing old or beyond repair appliances.
+Others pack them for gifts, and some follow their state, city, or town’s guidelines on disposing of old or beyond-repair appliances.

-But what exactly should you do with an old or beyond repair coffee machine that you no longer use?
-Sell, gift, or just trash it?
+But what exactly should you do with an old or beyond-repair coffee machine that you no longer use?
+Sell, gift, or trash it?
 Here are more ways to dispose of that coffee maker you no longer use or need.

 Goodwill stores are not only meant for thrifted items like shoes and clothes.
 Some Goodwill stores do accept non-working or old electrical appliances to recycle at a later date.
 So ring those stores near you and find out if they take appliances for recycling.

 Some shops do accept back old electronics for recycling.
-Before you decide to take your old or beyond-repair coffee maker back, we recommend you ring the shop in advance.
+However, before you decide to take your old or beyond-repair coffee maker back, we recommend you ring the shop in advance.
 That way, it will be easier to know if it is possible to take it back.

 Note!
 If you bought your coffee machine online, it might not be possible to bring it back because of the lengthy process you might have to go through.